Omega SA: Controversy

 In December 2018, World Wide Fund for Nature (WWF) released a report assigning environmental ratings to 15 major watch manufacturers and jewelers in Switzerland, and Omega was given the lowest environmental rating, "Latecomers/Non-transparent", suggesting the manufacturer has taken few actions addressing the impact of its manufacturing activities on the environment and climate change.

 Omega supports ocean-protection projects through a partnership with the environmental awareness organisation the GoodPlanet Foundation.
 The collaboration has included initiatives in Indonesia focused on coastal conservation, restoration of mangrove forests and seagrass beds, and preservation of local economic activity.
 The Times reported that Omega has also established “Planet Omega” to advocate for groups engaged in marine and ecological preservation.

-Omega faced activist pressure to withdraw from being the official timekeepers of the 2022 Beijing Winter Olympics after numerous governments enacted diplomatic boycotts over human rights violations (in particular China's repression of Uyghurs and other minorities, which some countries have designated as a genocide).
+Omega faced activist pressure to withdraw from being the official timekeepers of the 2022 Beijing Winter Olympics after some governments enacted diplomatic boycotts over human rights violations (in particular China's repression of Uyghurs and other minorities, which some countries have designated as a genocide).
 Omega defended its continued role as official time keeper of the Olympics by stating its policy "not to get involved in certain political issues because it would not advance the cause of sport in which our commitment lies."